 What Is an In-Law Suite?

-Another defining characteristic of this type of home addition is that it features some basic amenities.
-More often than not, these dwelling units will at least feature a bedroom and a bathroom.
-Some homeowners may go all out, though, and add a kitchen and a living room to make the space even more accommodating.
+More often than not, these dwelling units will at least feature a bedroom and a bathroom while sometimes also featuring a full bath or office space (for everyday use).
+Some homeowners may go all out, adding a kitchen and full living area to give guests more independence.

 What Are the Uses of an In-Law Suite?

-A home addition is also great to have on your property if you’re making renovations to your larger house.
-Instead of having to temporarily live out of a hotel or rental property, you can stay there for a few weeks or months.
+A home addition is also great to have on your property if you’re making renovations to your primary residence.
+Instead of having to temporarily live out of a hotel or rental property, you can stay there while the contractors finish the house plans.

 How Does an In-Law Suite Affect Home Value?

 Generally speaking, an in-law suite should turn out to be a positive addition to your property, but that may not always be the case.
-If you partner with builders who don’t know what they’re doing or who are content to put in the bare minimum, your property value may drop due to the awful addition beside it.
+If you partner with builders who don’t know what they’re doing or who are content to put in the bare minimum, your property value may drop.

 How Much Does It Cost to Build an In-Law Suite?

 Extracting value from your in-law suite in some way is often crucial for homeowners.
 So, how much should you expect to pay to have an in-law suite added to your property?
 That will depend on what kind of addition you’re seeking and how you intend to alter your property or your home.